Anandh-2003/Anandh-2003/README.md

 # Hi there 👋 I’m **Anandh Ajay**

 ## 🎓 About Me
-- I’m currently pursuing a **B.Tech in Electronics & Communication Engineering**.
+- I have completed **B.Tech in Electronics & Communication Engineering**.
 - I’ve recently completed a mini-project on **Electric Vehicles (EV) charge monitoring & fire-protection systems**.
 - I’m developing my software-development skills, and I’m comfortable with **Python**, basics of **C**, and **SQL**.
 - I’m an **ambivert**, which helps me adapt to different environments.